On directional maximal operators in higher dimensions: Proof of Theorem C

-\dem As $M_{\Omega}$ is bounded, the 2--shadows are uniformly lacunary of finite order by Lemma~\ref{bat}, so that in particular the $2$--shadows of~$\Omega$ have uniformly bounded accumulation order.
-Thus, it will suffice to prove that if the accumulation order of an $m$--shadow $\Xi$ of~$\Omega$ on~$\Pi$ is greater than $L$, then there exists a $2$--shadow of $\Xi$, and hence also of $\Omega$, whose accumulation order is greater than $L$.
-We take $\xi\in A_{L+1}$ and consider a sequence $\{\xi_j\}_{j\ge1}$ in $A_{L}$ which accumulates at $\xi$.
-Then for all but (at most) one $(m-1)$--dimensional subspace of $\Pi$, the shadows of $\{\xi_j\}_{j\ge1}$ on the $(m-1)$--dimensional subspaces accumulate at the shadows of~$\xi$.
-Then we consider sequences in $A_{L-1}$ which accumulate at~$\xi_j$.
-Again for all but one $(m-1)$--dimensional subspace of~$\Pi$, the shadows on the $(m-1)$--dimensional subspaces accumulate at the shadows of $\xi_j$.
-Continuing the process, we see that for all but a countable number of $(m-1)$--dimensional subspaces of $\Pi$, the shadow of $\xi$ is of accumulation order $\ge L+1$.
+\dem As $M_{\Omega}$ is bounded, the 2--shadows are lacunary with uniform bounds on the lacunary orders by Lemma~\ref{bat}, so that in particular the $2$--shadows of~$\Omega$ have uniformly bounded accumulation order.
+Thus, it will suffice to prove that if the accumulation order of an $m$--shadow $\Xi$ of~$\Omega$ on~$\Pi$ is greater than $K$, then there exists a $2$--shadow of $\Xi$, and hence also of $\Omega$, whose accumulation order is greater than $K$.
+We take $\xi\in A_{K+1}$ and consider a sequence $\{\xi_j\}_{j\ge1}$ in $A_{K}$ which accumulates at $\xi$.
+Then for all but (at most) one $(m-1)$--dimensional subspace of $\Pi$, the $(m-1)$--shadows of $\{\xi_j\}_{j\ge1}$ on the $(m-1)$--dimensional subspaces accumulate at the $(m-1)$--shadows of~$\xi$.
+Then we consider sequences in $A_{K-1}$ that accumulate at~$\xi_j$.
+Again for all but one $(m-1)$--dimensional subspace of~$\Pi$, the $(m-1)$--shadows on the $(m-1)$--dimensional subspaces accumulate at the $(m-1)$--shadows of $\xi_j$.
+Continuing the process, we see that for all but a countable number of $(m-1)$--dimensional subspaces of $\Pi$, the $(m-1)$--shadow of $\xi$ is of accumulation order $\ge K+1$.
 We take one such shadow and repeat the process.
-This yields an $(m-2)$--dimensional shadow of the $(m-1)$--dimensional shadow of $\xi$, which is an $(m-2)$--dimensional shadow of $\xi$, that is of accumulation order $\ge L+1$.
+This yields an $(m-2)$--dimensional shadow of the $(m-1)$--dimensional shadow of $\xi$, which is an $(m-2)$--dimensional shadow of $\xi$, that is of accumulation order $\ge K+1$.
 Repeating the process, we obtain the desired result. \fin